jeremyclarke2010/dropbox_test/README.md

 - Mock CLI input arguments by setting up variables
 - Running sync folder function, upload selected files to **server** folder
 - Validate files uploaded on the server side
-- Tear down tests, remove client and server folder created by the script
+- Tear down tests, remove client and server folders created by the script
 ```
 pytest syncfolder/test_sync_folder.py
 ```

 # Future enhancement
 - Improve the logic to ignore duplicate file upload WITHOUT rename the original file
-- Implement a environment requirement setup file
 - Expand testing to include multiple file types and file permission testing
+- Run program from Window Task Scheduler/Corntab job, so that it can keep monitoring changes from client side